 - Learn basic HTML at https://www.w3schools.com/ – it’s not essential but highly recommended and will earn you a gold star and much love

 - Join the Let’s Get Digital Facebook Group and ask questions about SEO (or all things digital)

-- Install the Yoast SEO plugin (the free version is fine)
+- Install the Yoast SEO plugin (the free version is fine) or the RankMath plugin

 - Make sure your website isn’t blocking search engines (duh)